 The costs and fees of a jungle trek depend on who you do with.
 The duration and the type of trek.
 The following can be used as guideline.

-Chitwan National Park fee = 1500 rupees per day (sometimes included in upper tier package tours) +13% VAT.
+Chitwan National Park fee = 2000 rupees per day (sometimes included in upper tier package tours).

-Half day jungle safari trek costs 1400 rupees as part of a group (5 people) or about 2000 rupees as a single person.
+Half day jungle safari trek costs 1500 rupees as part of a group (5 people) or about 2000 rupees as a single person.